Battle of Yonan: Battle

 On October 5, Japanese commander Kuroda Nagamasa personally led and commanded 5,000 soldiers.
 The righteous army resisted the Japanese by throwing all weapons, but the Joseon righteous army and people, who were on the defensive, were inferior in number.
 When the fortress was on the verge of being destroyed, Yi Jeong-am piled firewood and sat on top of it and called his son, Yi Jun, to say this: "If this fortress falls, set it on fire.
 I would rather burn myself here than be insulted by the Japanese."

-Also, Gim Hyo-sun, who was held captive by the Japanese military amid the war, escaped and ran to Yonan Fortress, bringing with him a message that, "The enemy will withdraw if we hold out until tomorrow morning.”.
+Also, Kim Hyo-sun, who was held captive by the Japanese military amid the war, escaped and ran to Yonan Fortress, bringing with him a message that, "The enemy will withdraw if we hold out until tomorrow morning.".
 With the encouragement of the commander and the message of their prisoner of war who escaped from the enemy camp, the morale of the soldiers of Joseon was renewed.

 On the night of October 6, Jeon Hyeon-ryong and Jo Sin-ok snuck out of the gate, took the straws to the Japanese camp and set it on fire.
 As the flames soared, the Japanese scattered.
 Yi Dae-chun threw burning straw on the Japanese soldiers climbing up the wall.
 When the morning dawned, the Japanese army eventually gave up on the Yonan fortress and retreated.
 Yi Jeong-am formed a chase team led by Yi Dae-chun to raid the rear of the Japanese army.
 They captured about 90 horses and cows, and 130 bushels of rice and the battle ended.